|Email Page||Printer Friendly Version|

 Val had just eased to within a few yards of the rock wall when the sun broke through and exploded in brilliance.
 As it did, within a matter of a very few fleeting seconds -and in one fluid motion - she reached for her sunglasses hanging from a lanyard around her neck, swung them up, and perched them on her nose.
 The very next instant as she looked up to witness a swarm of kittiwakes sweeping down off the rocks, ker-SPLAT! a kittiwake scored a bull's eye directly in the center of the lens of her sunglasses!
 Makes me think that perhaps goggles should be de rigueur kayak birding gear?

-That startle reflex that causes most birds to "loose it" can sometimes threaten kayakers as well.
+That startle reflex that causes most birds to "lose it" can sometimes threaten kayakers as well.

 Some of the best birding in the entire Midwest occurs throughout the pools behind the dams on the upper Mississippi River, along side channels, the marshes and backwater estuaries.
 The varieties of waterfowl, stilt-legs/peepers and other riparian species number in the several hundreds.
 For a kayaker, the opportunities are nearly endless.